oakla/Medicine-Notes/MD1/Assignments/Research Critique/Research Critique notes.md

 Previous study
 - showed improvements in "conduct problems"
 - did **not** show improvements in "quality of life and parental well-being"

-Contribution to literature:
+#### Concepts they talk about or raise (inferring they want to investigate)
+- negative parenting factors influence on ADHD symptoms
 	- does the therapy improve ADHD symptoms by addressing parenting issues ("promoting positive parenting techniques and reducing negative parenting factors in the families") rather reducing ADHD core symptoms themselves

-#### Concepts they talk about or raise (inferring they want to investigate)
-- negative parenting factors influence on ADHD symtpoms
+	- seems like they want to isolate the degree to which parent-child interactions influence ADHD symptoms and child behavioural problems (but they never do)
 - identifying "what works for whom" (but they never address or answer this question)

 ### Measures used: